 Facial trauma can include displaced or knocked out teeth, skin lacerations, fractures, burns, and bruising due to accidents, interpersonal violence, and disease.
 Due to their very nature, injuries to the face can be traumatic on both a physical and emotional level, whether the injury is minor or severe.

 The proper treatment of facial trauma is crucial.
 It requires the expertise and artistry of a highly skilled oral and maxillofacial surgeon, one who is experienced in emergency care, reconstruction, and long-term rehabilitation.

-Dr. Jones and Dr. Carey are specifically trained in the evaluation and treatment of facial trauma based on the location and severity of the injury as well as the age and overall health of the patient.
-Furthermore, they understand the importance of addressing both physical and emotional healing and developing a personalized treatment plan that will ultimately preserve the function of the affected area and the cosmetic appearance of the patient over the long term.
+Dr. Jones is specifically trained in the evaluation and treatment of facial trauma based on the location and severity of the injury as well as the age and overall health of the patient.
+Furthermore, he understands the importance of addressing both physical and emotional healing and developing a personalized treatment plan that will ultimately preserve the function of the affected area and the cosmetic appearance of the patient over the long term.

 Facial injuries generally fall under three categories: soft tissue injuries (affecting skin and gums), bone fractures, and injuries to specific facial regions and functions, for example teeth, salivary glands, eyes, or facial nerves.